Waste Diversion at Brock

 Recycling

-Brock University offers recycling bins for a variety of items.
+Brock University provides recycling bins for a wide range of materials across campus.
+We have recently transitioned to a dual-stream recycling system, meaning that items previously separated into blue and grey bins (e.g., plastics and paper) can now be placed in the same bin.
 You will find recycling locations across campus both indoors and out.
 All indoor bins are labelled and can be found in all food service areas, hallways and a number of offices.
 For more information on how Brock University is recycling, please see below.

 Surplus cardboard or box board should be flattened and placed inside the Modern cardboard recycling bins located outside at the following locations: